move-language/move/language/documentation/book/src/standard-library.md

     public fun destroy_none<Element>(opt_elem: Option<Element>);
 ```

-## Errors
+## errors

 Recall that each abort code in Move is represented as an unsigned 64-bit integer.
-The `Errors` module defines a common interface that can be used to "tag" each of these abort codes so that they can represent both the error **category** along with an error **reason**.
+The `errors` module defines a common interface that can be used to "tag" each of these abort codes so that they can represent both the error **category** along with an error **reason**.

-Error categories are declared as constants in the `Errors` module and are globally unique with respect to this module.
+Error categories are declared as constants in the `errors` module and are globally unique with respect to this module.
 Error reasons on the other hand are module-specific error codes, and can provide greater detail (perhaps, even a particular _reason_) about the specific error condition.
 This representation of a category and reason for each error code is done by dividing the abort code into two sections.

 The lower 8 bits of the abort code hold the *error category*.
 The remaining 56 bits of the abort code hold the *error reason*.
 The reason should be a unique number relative to the module which raised the error and can be used to obtain more information about the error at hand.
 It should mostly be used for diagnostic purposes as error reasons may change over time if the module is updated.